uArm-Developer/uArm-Python-SDK/README.md

 ----------

 ## Overview
 This module encapsulates the operations for uArm.
-It provides baisc Movement on Python.
+It provides basic movement on Python.
 The library only supports uArm Swift/SwiftPro.
 For Metal, please use [pyuarm](https://github.com/uArm-Developer/pyuarm) or [pyuf](https://github.com/uArm-Developer/uArm-Python-SDK/tree/1.0-pyuf) instead.

 ## Related